Holman Mill Road house fire - Farmville

 Holman Mill Road house fire

-Two volunteer fire departments responded to a house fire on Holman Mill Road around 9:20 a.m., Thursday, July 21.
-A neighbor called the fire department as the resident used the garden hose to slow the fire.
-Cumberland Volunteer Fire Department arrived on scene first and began on the inside of the house.
-Then followed Randolph District Volunteer Fire Department who focused on the outside of the house.
-The Farmville Volunteer Fire Department was canceled after the firefighters on scene gained control of the fire.
-No injuries were reported and The Red Cross is assisting the resident, according to the CVFD Facebook.
+Two volunteer fire departments responded to a house fire on Holman Mill Road Thursday, July 21, according to Cumberland County Department Chief Ben Pfiffer.
+A neighbor called the fire department as the resident used a garden hose to slow the fire.
+Cumberland Volunteer Fire Department arrived on scene first and began fighting the blaze on the inside of the house.
+The Randolph District Volunteer Fire Department then arrived about 11 minutes later, according to Pfifer.
+The fire was under control after two minutes of arrival.
+The Farmville Volunteer Fire Department was canceled after the firefighters on scene gained control of the fire, Pfiffer said.
+Much of the firefighters’ time was spent on checking for hotspots.
+The fire was caused by a window air conditioner unit and damaged about 30% of the house.
+The bulk of the damage was in the living room and kitchen, with significant smoke and heat damage.
+No injuries were reported and The Red Cross is assisting the resident, according to a CVFD Facebook post.